Five-Pagoda Temple & Ten Thousand Huayan Scriptures Pagoda

 Compared with other pagodas, Five-Pagoda Temple is unique in at least two aspects: its special structure, pagodas over pagoda, and the green and yellow colored glazes on the short eaves and tops of pagodas.
 Those make Five-Pagoda Temple quite special, a treasure of Hohhot City.

-Note: The government of Hohhot City plans to restore the sites in Five-Pagoda Temple.
+Note: The local government plans to restore the sites in Five-Pagoda Temple.
 The projected will be finished in July according to the schedule.

 Related Link: Five-Pagoda Temple in Beijing